AndreaFerrante/PyUtils/README.md

-This package has different datetime and file system utilities that are handy for everyday coding life ::tada:: <br>
+This package has different datetime and file system utilities that are handy for everyday coding life :tada: <br>
 Open command in folder and install the PyCorner package with the command:

 	pip install .